Nele82/OL-Basement/README.md

 - Location: '/backend/.env' (back-end root folder)
 - Usage: Used in 'server.js' module/file in order to listen on a specific port through the 'process.env' global object (process.env.PORT)
 - Access in Node.js: 'require('dotenv').config()' called at the beginning of the entry file before any other code runs - in this case: 'server.js'
-- Setup: Use any free port number - make sure that other parts of the application are not already listening to the same port
+- Setup: Assign any free port number - make sure that other parts of the application are not already listening to the same port
 #### 'SECRET_KEY'
 - Location: '/backend/.env' (back-end root folder)
 - Usage: Used in 'userController.js' module/file in order to create a JWT (JSON Web Token) signature through the 'process.env' global object (process.env.SECRET_KEY)
 - Access in Node.js: 'require('dotenv').config()' called at the beginning of the entry file before any other code runs - in this case: 'server.js'
-- Setup: Use any secret key, but make sure that it is not reused across different applications or services to prevent cross-application attacks and make it long and complex
+- Setup: Assign any secret key, but make sure that it is not reused across different applications or services to prevent cross-application attacks and make it long and complex
 #### 'MJ_APIKEY_PUBLIC'
 - Location: '/backend/.env' (back-end root folder)
 - Usage: Used in 'userController.js' module/file through the 'process.env' global object (process.env.MJ_APIKEY_PUBLIC) in order for the 'requestReset' function